 Palawan is also where the most luxurious private island resorts are found.
 Even if you are travelling on a budget, this is the best place to let loose and spend a few days in style.
 It could take your honeymoon to the next level, giving you a totally different honeymoon experience that you'll never forget.
 Since these resorts are pretty expensive, it's a good idea to book one of the philippinestravelpackage.com's honeymoon packages as they're a local agent who offers significant discounts.

 Philippines honeymoon destination Palawan, is home to UNESCO World Heritage Site & the newest 7th Natural Wonder of the World, the Puerto Princesa Underground River.
 The island of Palawan has exotic wildlife above and below the sea, WW2 wrecks waiting to be dived, quaint little fishing villages scattered along the coast, while jungles and mountains rule the central areas!
 Palawan is home to many Philippines honeymoon destinations like Port Barton, El Nido and Coron.
 It's fairly easy to travel Palawan and the island isn't inundated with tourists.
+If you're only here for a short amount of time, we'd recommend a multi-day tour, enabling you to see the best of Palawan within your time frame.

 Honeymoon Philippines: Puerto Princesa